Just 16 years ago — right about the time I started working for AWAI — hardly anyone was talking about writing for the web…

 A Revolving Door of Paid Options

 Since companies must continually publish fresh, relevant content to maintain their online presence, there’s plenty of ongoing work for web writers.

 Here at Barefoot Writer, we create a digital magazine issue every month.
 That’s a lot of writers to hire!
-Plus, the parent company of Barefoot Writer, American Writers & Artists Inc. (AWAI), publishes dozens of pages of new content every week.
+Plus, the parent company of Barefoot Writer, American Writers & Artists Institute (AWAI), publishes dozens of pages of new content every week.

 And get this: AWAI is considered a “small” company.
 Just imagine how much web content a mid-size company needs on a regular basis.

 It’s true, the demand for good web writers is bigger than ever before.
 And, as industry trends show, the demand will continue to grow.

 For a Barefoot Writer, this is the perfect opportunity.
 With even just a few clients who understand the value of good web copy, you’ll never worry about where your next project is coming from.

 Writing for the web has a ton of benefits:

 Ongoing demand… great pay… projects suited for all types of writers… a wide variety of clients…